AnselChang/tetrisfish/README.md

 # The callibration process
 1. Drag a tetris video into the display.
 This does not have to be in any particular format, provided the quality is somewhat decent.
 2. The callibration should now be opened.
 You may readjust the size of the video with the zoom slider to a comfortable size.
-3. Select an appropriate tap speed (hz) and level.
+3. Configure an appropriate tap speed (hz, level, lines, and score.
+Note that *starting* level of the game should be specified, not the current level at the start of the render.
 4. Use the video controls on the bottom left to nagivate to different portions of the video.
 Make sure the tetris board is shown.
 5. Click the "Callibrate Dimensions" button.
 Click on the top-left, then bottom-right corner of the playing screen.
 The dots should align with the playing field.
 Redo as needed.
 6. Do the same thing for "Callibrate Next box".
 Note that this should be the top-left and bottom-right corner of the *entire* next box.
 Make sure four dots are inside each cell.